Did You Know?

 Moses had 2 sons: Gershom (Ex 2:21-22) and Eliezer (Ex 18:3-4).

 At least one idol was kept in David and Michal’s house (1 Sam 19:11-13,16).

-According to Jewish tradition, Isaiah was killed during the reign of the evil Manasseh, when he was put into a hollow log and sawn in half. (see: Heb 11:37)
+According to Jewish tradition, Isaiah was killed during the reign of the evil Manasseh, when he was put into a hollow log and sawn in half.
+It is believed that Heb 11:37 points to this.

 Under Roman law, a Roman citizen could not be flogged or crucified.
 Paul was a Roman citizen, so he could not legally be flogged (Acts 16:37-38)(Acts 22:24-29).
 Tradition says he was martyred by beheading in 67 A.D. on the Ostian Way.

 Our word “excruciating” comes from the Latin word “cruciare” meaning “to crucify.”

 Only two people were embalmed in the Bible: Jacob (Gen 50:1-2) and Joseph (Gen 50:26).